Arronk/My-Coding-Journey/LogR3.md

 Ended up binge watching Wentworth all day and didn't end up even attempting pset4.
 Did manage to fit in an hour or so reading a couple of the last chapters of the text book though.
 By the end of next week I am aiming to have all the text book finished as well as all of the psets

+## Day 34: 04/12/2018

+### Progress: Worked on MIT 6.00.2x again

+Just one chapter left on Machine learning then the text book is complete.
+Will get it finished tomorrow night and then get the final psets finished on Wednesday/Thursday.